jakobhviid/Kafka-Docker/documentation_backup.md

 - `KAFKA_CERTIFICATE_AUTHORITY_URL`: URL of the certificate authority to be used.
 This is meant for cfei/certificate_authority use.
 If you want to use your own certificate.
 See [volumes](#volumes) /ssl/.

 - `KAFKA_AUTHENTICATION`: Authentication schema to use.
 Currently only Kerberos is supported.
-Set to 'KERBEROS' for a kerberus setup.
+Set to 'KERBEROS' for a Kerberos setup.
 Required for [Kerberos setup](#kerberos).

 - `KERBEROS_PUBLIC_URL`: Public DNS of the kerberos server to use.
 Required for [Kerberos setup](#kerberos).